 Access to the Media Intelligence Center

 Access to the Media Intelligence Center is a unique member benefit.
 It provides access to a wide range of customizable AAM data and reports for members.
 You need a user name and password to access the Media Intelligence Center.
-Upon the release of your audit report, you will receive a letter from our marketing and sales department with information about your membership, as well as your user name and password to access the Media Intelligence Center.
-You may also purchase additional data access.
-More information is available in product catalog.
+Upon the release of your audit report, you will receive a letter from our Client Solutions department with information about your membership, as well as your user name and password to access the Media Intelligence Center.

-Upon submitting your application for AAM membership, you will be quoted an estimate determined by our marketing/auditing department for the fees needed for completion of your initial audit.
+Upon submitting your application for AAM membership, you will be quoted an estimate determined by our Client Solutions/auditing department for the fees needed for completion of your initial audit.
 This deposit must be paid in full prior to the beginning of any audit work.